Supporting & Situational Artifacts

 What it is: A detailed view of all integration interfaces, showing data flows, protocols, patterns, error handling, and orchestration.

 Why it matters: Integration is one of the most commonly failed sections.
-Judges expect you to go far beyond naming the integration pattern — you must show the complete flow including error handling and retry logic.
+Judges expect candidates to go well beyond naming the integration pattern, showing the full flow including error handling and retry logic.

 What to include: